-Right after the War of Independence, Ankara was made the fledgling Turkish Republic's new capital, in part because it was a barren, dusty steppe city more or less in the middle of nowhere, and therefore considered to be secure.
-The city still feels that way somewhat, despite being the center of Turkish political activity and having a population of more than 4 million.
-But although it doesn't come close to having historical richness or vibrancy of Istanbul, Ankara is nonetheless interesting because it's home to the fascinating and enduring legacy of Mustafa Kemal, founding father of the secular Turkish Republic.
-The capital city is a monument to Atatürk's overpowering will.
+In 1923, right after the War of Independence, Ankara was made the fledgling Turkish Republic's new capital—in part because it was a barren, dusty steppe city more or less in the middle of nowhere, and therefore considered to be secure.
+The city still feels that way somewhat, despite being the center of national political activity and home to more than 4 million residents.
+It doesn't come

 close to having the historical richness or vibrancy of Istanbul, yet Ankara does offer a sweeping overview of the history of this land, both ancient and modern.
 For proof, visit the Museum of Anatolian Civilizations, repository of the best archaeological treasures found in Turkey, and the Anıtkabir, Mustafa Kemal Atatürk’s colossal mausoleum.
 Atatürk’s larger-than-life persona and the impact he had on the country can be sensed more powerfully at the Anıtkabir than anywhere else in Turkey.
 Indeed, the capital city as a whole is permeated by the great man’s fascinating and enduring legacy, and is nothing less than a monument to his overpowering will.